isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-09-15-post-New Appointments To The Singapore Sports Council.md

 description: ""
 image: ""
 ---
-## **New Appointments To The Singapore Sports Council**
+### **New Appointments To The Singapore Sports Council**

-NEW APPOINTMENTS TO THE SINGAPORE SPORTS COUNCIL Singapore, 15 September 2010 - Mr Richard Seow Yung Liang will assume the post of Chairman of the Singapore Sports Council with effect from 1 October 2010 .
+**Singapore, 15 September 2010** - Mr Richard Seow Yung Liang will assume the post of Chairman of the Singapore Sports Council with effect from 1 October 2010 .

 2. Mr Seow, 48, is currently the Chairman of Republic Polytechnic and Chairman of the Anglo-Chinese School Board of Governors.
 A former investment banker, Mr Seow was previously also Chairman of the Board of Parkway Holdings Limited.